renpy/renpy/sphinx/source/config.rst

 Rarely or Internally Used
 -------------------------

+.. var:: config.adjust_view_size = None

+    If not None, this should be a function taking two arguments, the width and height of the physical window.
+It is expected to return a tuple giving the width and height of the OpenGL viewport, the portion of the screen that Ren'Py wil draw pictures to.

+    This can be used to configure Ren'Py to only allow certain sizes of screen, such as integer multiples of the screen size.

 .. var:: config.afm_bonus = 25

     The number of bonus characters added to every string when